alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 The 128-way set associativity with LRU eviction supported the findings that write-allocate and write-back were optimal, as the write-allocate and write-back had 9867174 total cycles, write-allocate and write-through had 24819674 total cycles, and no-write-allocate and write-through had 23009467 total cycles.
 The write-back consisntently outperformed write-through in this case as well, with a similar ~57% - ~60% decrease in the total cycles.

+It should be noted that for other series of commands where the data is only accessed once, write through cache configurations may be more efficient.
+However, these are specific cases and are not representativeof the broad spectrum of load and store actions that will be conducted.

 Therefore, it was determined that the optimaml hit-miss policy combination was write-allocate and write-back because it had 60% less total cycles.
+Write-allocate brings data into the cache on a write miss, enabling future accesses to benefit from faster cache access rather than having to go to main memory.
+Write-back reduces costly memory transcations, as multiple writes to the same cache block only trigger a single write-back when the data is eventually evicted, which is more efficient for applications with frequent updates to the same memory locations.

 Conclusion:

-As demonstrated by the
-In our opinion, the most efficient cache configuration uses a higher associativity with write allocate, write back, and LRU eviction.
+As demonstrated by the provided results from testing the different cache parameter configurations, the optimal determined configuration was a cache with 8-way set associativity, LRU eviction, a write-allocate miss policy and write-back hit policy.
 It balances the most common needs in cache performance by managing writes effectively, minimizing conflict misses, and retaining frequently accessed data through LRU.

-Higher associativity (e.g., 8/16-way) reduces the likelihood of conflict misses (when multiple memory addresses map to the same cache set), as more options are available for where to store each block within a set.
-Write allocate brings data into the cache on a write miss, enabling future accesses to benefit from faster cache access rather than having to go to main memory.
-Write back reduces costly memory transcations, as multiple writes to the same cache block only trigger a single write-back when the data is eventually evicted.
-This is more efficient for applications with frequent updates to the same memory locations.

-Write through cache configurations may be more efficient for data accessed only once

-Compare Write Thru/Write Back and Write Allocate/No-Write-Allocate (Using same cache size, LRU):

-Initial Thoughts:
-Write allocate leads to much less load and store misses than no write allocate Write back uses less total cycles by about a factor of 10 than write through Write allocate and write back seems to be the best combination with least misses and cycles
+The 8-way set associativity was chosen because it was a set associativity that had greater than ~80% of the returns in the highest tested set-associativity and could still be realistically implemented in the real world because higher associativity caches would require more money and complexity.
+The LRU eviction policy and write-back, write-allocate hit-miss policy outperformed their counterparts, leading to a significantly lower number of cycles, a main indicator for performance.
+While there exist certain cases where the FIFO and write-through policies could outperform the chosen parameters, these parameters require specific cases and are not as general enough to be used in an all-purpose computer, as demonstrated by the commands in gcc.trace.

+Contributions:
+Both partners contributed synergistically towards the project Alp wrote the implementations of the cache simulator and main functions, as well as writing the report for the optimal cache configuration.
+Ryan tested and debugged the implementations of the cache simulator and main functions, ensuring that the total cycles fell within the desired range.
+He also gathered all of the data for the report by running the shown commands on his computer.